-Once upon a time, there was a girl with a broken heart who tried to fix it by helping others.
+Once upon a time, a girl was trying to fix her broken heart by helping refugees and asylum seekers.

-In less than 4 months volunteering there, the girl trained her colleagues on how to interview a candidate and how to prepare an effective CV and cover letter, she prepared cheat sheets, CV templates and training materials for her colleagues, she held job search workshops for the refugees, she called each and every refugee over the phone to prepare an updated database of candidates immediately available to work, and she set the basis for future partnerships with local recruitment agencies.
+In less than 4 months volunteering there, the girl trained all her colleagues on how to interview a candidate and prepare effective CVs and cover letters.
+She prepared cheat sheets, CV templates and training materials, held job search workshops for the refugees, called each and every refugee over the phone to prepare an updated database of candidates immediately available to work.
+She also set the basis for future partnerships with local recruitment agencies.

 Then, as the number of refugees being hired suddenly multiplied by 3, the upper-class BBB* who used to say things like these ones are not even good for olive picking, decided she had tolerated enough.
 She picked a ridiculous pretext and went into a huge fight with the III*, which resulted in the latter leaving the refugee centre forever.